 - No header background image – a color, or two will suffice 🌈

-- No latest comments, tag clouds, Facebook or Twitter feed widgets… because it is 2019 🤦♀️
+- No latest comments, tag clouds, Facebook or Twitter feed widgets… because it’s not 2015 anymore 🤦♀️

 - No pop-ups, side-windows or bottom-bars (unless obliged by GDPR) – you might stumble and fall off the path 👋